ultrahumus9000/ultrahumus9000/README.md

  🍞 I'm looking for junior software engineer role and open to relocate anywhere within the UK

- 🌱 I’m currently learning Node.js and SQL, ProgresSQL, MySQL.
+ 🌱 I’m currently learning Node.js and SQL, ProgresSQL, MySQL

+ 🥬 I am planning to learn flutter and React Native in this August

  🍓 What I have learnt: C(University Module), JavaScript, HTML5, CSS, ES6, Python(University Module), TypeScript.